SPACE Seating 5700E Air Grid Back Professional Manager's Chair Review

 You can't adjust the depth of the seat and the chair overall seems designed for a larger person, with some of our petite testers barely able to reach the ground with their feet flat on the shortest setting.
 You do have a reasonable range of adjustment when it comes to setting the resistance to reclining and it isn't too much effort to get this chair set to meet common ergonomic guidelines.

 Next, we moved on to looking at how sturdy the SPACE Seating is.
 The 5700E did a bit better, earning slightly above average.
 We didn't find any major signs of damage after months and months of testing, though we could see where some of the backrests might be prone to stretching out and the armrests didn't feel as sturdy as the rest of the chair.
 We extensively examined other user experiences and found the most common complaint was the backrest or seat cushion falling apart, though it wasn't a giant group.

 Assembling your furniture can put a damper on the excitement of getting new furniture, which is why we chose ease of assembly as our final metric.
 The hardware was clearly labeled and the directions were okay to follow.
 You are presented with pictures in one section and written directions in another, which can make it slightly difficult to keep your place when assembling.
 However, the SPACE Seating finished out with a strong in this category.

 While this chair is relatively expensive, there are better options that give you more bang for the buck.

 Overall, we weren't fans of this chair.
-It scored overall poorly and there are other more comfortable options out there that cost the same.
-It is quite hard to recommend a chair that not a single one of our judges would want to sit in for a full workday.
+It scored poorly in most of our metrics and there are other more comfortable options out there that cost the same.
+It is difficult to recommend a chair that not a single one of our judges would want to sit in for a full workday.